josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 In the example app, the `BannerComponent` presents static title text in the HTML template.

-After a few changes, the `BannerComponent` presents a dynamic title by binding to the component's `title` property like this.
+After a few changes, the `BannerComponent` presents a dynamic title by binding to the `title` property of the component like this.

 <code-example header="app/banner/banner.component.ts" path="testing/src/app/banner/banner.component.ts" region="component"></code-example>